Skip to main content

 Observation

-I noticed the challenge was a PNG image called buildings.png with the hint that something is hidden inside, which suggested LSB steganography and pointed to zsteg as the purpose-built tool for extracting bit-plane encoded data from PNG files.
+The challenge is a PNG called buildings.png with a hint that something is hidden inside.
+That reads as LSB steganography, and zsteg is the tool built for pulling bit-plane data out of PNGs.

 zsteg automatically checks all combinations of bit planes (LSB, bit 2, etc.) and color channels (R, G, B, A) for hidden data in PNG files.
 It detects readable text almost immediately and prints the flag.